caraya/personal-blog/content/blog/case-study-mobi-publishing-from-docbook.md

 This is the first time I work with content I didn't author.
 It might have had something to do with some of the issues discussed throughout or it might not.

-## Source material and initial challenges.
+## Source material and initial challenges

 The source material was a set of Docbook XML files along with the corresponding images in the screenshot directory.
 Since i cloned the files from a Github repository i shouldn’t have been surprised that thee were more inages tha those i needed and in different formats.
 This only became aparent later in the process.